 [vii] I know the approximate location but I don’t want to give it publically.
 I am afraid the wrong person will take the initiative to move these boats, not for restoration but to scrap yard to sell as scrap.
 I had a bad experience regarding in intact piece of the Grand Falls Central Railway a few years ago.

 [viii] This is from memory.
 I found this in the Grand Falls Advertiser years ago.
 The article was from 1958 or 59 and even had a picture of the boat in the back of a dump truck!
 If somebody could turn up that picture it would be awesome.
-I think she might have been moved to Rogerson Lake in Millertown Division.
+I think she might have been moved to Rogerson Lake or Victoria Lake in Millertown Division.

 [ix] Not sure of the spelling.
 This was a barge with a shelter that followed the men on the log drive.
 In many cases cooking was done on this barge and supplies were moved on them.